Package 'InsectLabelR'

 Details

-The dataset follows the standard input structure expected by EtiquetteR, with one row per specimen (or per group of identical specimens when N > 1).
+The dataset follows the standard input structure expected by InsectLabelR, with one row per specimen (or per group of identical specimens when N > 1).
 It includes collection metadata, taxonomic identification, sex, geographic coordinates (in DMS format), and a unique specimen identifier.

 This dataset can be used to test label layout, formatting, and PDF generation without requiring external files.